The following is a description of accessible buildings throughout all three Fordham campuses:

 Faber Hall's front ground entrance leads to an elevator.

-Faculty Memorial Hall is accessible through the main entrance, a small wooden ramp is in place there.
+Faculty Memorial Hall is accessible through the main entrance.
 A security guard is there to check ID cards and assist students.
-The elevator has been blocked from use to the 2nd and 3rd floors; the security guard can undo this block so all floors are accessible.

 Freeman Hall is accessible from both ground level doors on either side of the front of the building.
 There is an elevator.